eternalmaha/GrocerEase/README.md

-## Overview

-This README file explains The Collab Lab’s smart shopping list project and provides instructions for developing it locally.

-If you’re a Collab Lab developer, WELCOME!
-We’re so excited to work with you and collaborate on something amazing.
-Be sure to read [the setup instructions](#set-up-the-project) and then [make your first contribution](#make-your-first-contribution)!
-For additional details on how your cohort will operate, please check out the [project brief](PROJECT-BRIEF.md).

 ## What is this project?

-The goal of this project is to collaborate with your Collab Lab team to create a “smart” shopping list app that learns your buying habits and helps you remember what you’re likely to need to buy on your next trip to the store.
+The goal of this version of GrocerEase is to further collaborate and learn from Team 77's Collab Lab project, a “smart” shopping list app that learns your buying habits and helps you remember what you’re likely to need to buy on your next trip to the store.
+We hope to refactor the code to be more accessible, scalable, and optimized for better performance.
+All in the name of learning and having fun!

 ### How does it work?